RoryQ/wrench/README.md

       --schema-file string               Name of schema file (optional. if not set, will use default 'schema.sql' file name) --sequence-interval uint16         Used to generate the next migration id.
 Rounds up to the next interval. (optional. if not set, will use $WRENCH_SEQUENCE_INTERVAL or default to 1) (default 1)
-      --static-data-tables-file string   File containing list of static data tables to track (optional) --verbose                          Used to indicate whether to output Migration information during a migration -v, --version                          version for wrench
+      --static-data-tables-file string   File containing list of static data tables to track (optional) --stmt-timeout duration            Set a non-default timeout for statement execution --verbose                          Used to indicate whether to output Migration information during a migration -v, --version                          version for wrench